Students with Dependents

 National research indicates that 26% of all undergraduate students have dependents.
 On average, student parents earn higher grade point averages, yet their retention rates are significantly lower than other students (52% of student parents drop out within six years of enrolling, compared to 32% of non-parents).
 Cal Poly’s goal is to ensure that all student parents have the support and resources they need to overcome challenges and succeed in a safe, welcoming and inclusive environment.
 We encourage you to use this resource page to find community and campus resources available to you and your family.

 Cal Poly is committed to creating an inclusive environment so that every member of our community can thrive.
-Please fill out the following fields to access resources specifically for students with dependents.
+Please complete the following form to join our students with dependents community and access resources specifically for pregnant and parenting students.

 Services and Resources